Robinyo/serendipity/docs/serendipity/architecture/spring-boot/how-to/how-to-build-a-restful-api-with-spring-boot/README.md

         globally_quoted_identifiers: true
 ```

-### How do you guarantee runtime consistency across layers
+### How do you guarantee runtime consistency across layers?

 A successful build is a great milestone—especially in a multi-module project!
 However, Java compilation only guarantees syntax and typing correctness.
 It doesn't guarantee runtime consistency